 Then, edit the file

 Restart avahi-daemon and NetworkManager after this, or reboot machine:

 Procedure to find the right driver for your printer:

-This will the result look like:
+This is what the result will look like:

-Some links to common printers information on Archwiki:
+Some links to common printers’ information on Archwiki:

 Notes on Common ways to install printer drivers:

 Mostly all printers will be using cups as a backend to communicate with your system, but different brands will be needing different ways to get printers fully functional:

 Some of the HP-printers needs a proprietary plugin to work, this can be installed by hplip.

 Most drivers for hp-printers come with the HPLIP package you can install this with: